-Our advise based on our readings and studies (which is not a medical advise nor a prescription) would be to use only the safest 3 essential oils (true lavender, Tea tree and ravintsara ) during your pregnancy.
-Use the essential oils of the safety list above in diffusion and inhalation.
+Our advice based on our readings and studies (which is not a medical advice nor a prescription) would be to use only the safest 3 essential oils (true lavender, Tea tree and ravintsara ) during your pregnancy.
+Use the essential oils of the safety list above in diffusion and inhalation only.

 Always seek professional advise for a more personalised wellbeing and health guide.